 - Namibia: 39.5%

 Why is youth unemployment so high?

 According to a 2020 report from the International Labor Organization, a specialised agency of the United Nations, the global youth unemployment rate stands at 13.6%.
-The contributing factors to this high rate of global youth unemployment include barriers to entering the labour market, like limited work experience and systemic challenges, and the increasing size of the population itself – worldwide, there are approximately 1.3 billion young people between the ages of 15 and 24.
+The contributing factors to this high rate of global youth unemployment are largely due to the lack of job opportunities but also include barriers to entering the labor market, like limited work experience and the increasing size of the population itself – worldwide, there are approximately 1.3 billion young people between the ages of 15 and 24.

-In countries like Africa, young people make up nearly half the population and 95% of their work is considered informal.
+In regions like Africa, young people make up more than one fifth of the population and 95% of their work is considered informal.
 By definition, this means work that’s without legal or social protections.
 In practice, this typically means work that comes with low pay, erratic hours, uncertain employment status, and hazardous working conditions.
-In the first month of the COVID-19 crisis, it’s been estimated that the income of informal workers like these dropped by 81%.
+In the first month of the COVID‑19 crisis, it’s been estimated that the income of informal workers like these dropped by 81%.
 Without alternate sources of income, these workers and their families will have no way to survive.

 In places like Guatemala City, many young people run into barriers to employment they can’t escape.
 They can’t rise above the challenges of poverty and instability without opportunities – education or a good job – and they can’t access opportunity without the income or safety to pursue it.
-Compounding the financial and logistical burden of education or job training, young people living in red zones — neighbourhoods known for being hot spots of drug- and gang-related violence – face even more dismal prospects based on employers’ perceptions that they are untrustworthy because of their address.
+Young people living in red zones — neighborhoods known for being hot spots of drug- and gang-related violence – face even more dismal prospects based on employers’ perceptions that they are untrustworthy because of their address.
 It’s barriers like these that can keep young people from seeking opportunities to advance their futures, or even believing that those opportunities exist.

 What isn’t included in the youth unemployment rate?